Advanced Education in General Dentistry

 Each resident shall:

-2. Maintain at all times the highest professional conduct with respect to patients, faculty and support staff.
+2. Maintain at all times the highest professional conduct with respect to patients, faculty, and support staff.

 3. Consult with faculty members when arriving at a diagnosis and treatment plan.